 Who can Fulfil it?

-In a small organisation, the BRM role is normally undertaken by the head of IM / IT Director / CIO.
+In a small organisation, the the head of IM / IT Director / CIO often takes the BRM role.
 This is a senior role that requires business judgement and negotiation with business unit heads.
-This requires a personal gravitas and political savvy.
+This requires personal gravitas and political savvy.
 As so often, recruit for attitude, train for skill.
 If the person has grown up as a technical architect they are likely to be very strong at the technical horizon scanning aspects.
 Do people glaze over and suddenly remember an urgent appointment elsewhere when they start to talk?
 If so, keep them in the architecture stream and draw on their advice to inform the role.

 There is no requirement to find all the above attributes in one person.
-Whilst these may eventually grow over time, start from the thought that there is a core that must be present and that the remainder needs to be performed by someone – now who is best equipped to do it?
+Start from the thought that there is a core that must be present and that the remainder needs to be performed by someone – now who is best equipped to do it?
 The core is the role of customer advocate and supplier mediator.

 Some organisations will say this is the job of its Service Delivery Managers, others will appoint separate staff.
 Which is right for you is likely to be heavily influenced by the scale, requirements and skills of your operation.
 ITIL draws a distinction in the priority of focus between two process: